Ceebs93/THDM_T3PS_scanner/Magellan_tasks.md

 # Stretch Tasks for Magellan

 - [ ] Edit auto-install file to run intial-start-up.sh and request user confirmation/input for compilers and environments
 - [ ] Look into uncoupling 2HDMC from parameter-processor in order to allow for people to use other models.
-This will require editing the config file for MCMC runs
+This will require editing the config file for MCMC runs (possibly Higgstools would allow this? look into possibility of using _future_ module for python in order to run it.
+Or maybe even replacing T3PS?
 - [X] Add future plans for Magellan to manual
 - [X] Create some example config files
 - [ ] Add the option for the Madgraph section to keep additional files, i.e. those that would be needed for madevent etc.